my-improvement/crocoguide_for_react_native/react-native-image-picker/readme.md

 ## Guide For

 > #### React-Native-Image-Picker
-> Pick images from camera or gallery with React-Native-Image-Picker.
+> Pick images from camera or gallery.